This publication is looking at behavioural finance and what it means for wealth management in a series of features. This article sets the scene.

 When Richard Thaler won a Nobel Prize in economics in 2017, one of the fathers of “behavioural economics” helped entrench this discipline as one of the most important areas of study.
 Recently, Professor Thaler was named as an advisor by bond fund management titan PIMCO.
 Perhaps, even cooler than that, he was in a cameo role in the film version of Michael Lewis’ financial tour de force, The Big Short.
 When Hollywood comes knocking, you’ve made it.

 Understanding how humans behave around money and markets is a big deal.
 It’s not just an academic pursuit.
 And the wealth management sector – or parts of it – sees an understanding of what makes investors tick as a way to work out how to win and keep their trust.
-At a time when advisors fret about defecting clients, for example, any insights that give firms an edge get attention.
+At a time when advisors fret about defecting clients, for example, any insights that give firms an edge wins attention.
 A more difficult claim about this discipline might be that investors make more money than they would otherwise have done had they acted differently.
 Such a counter-factual claim is very difficult to prove in real life (humans haven't invented time travel).
 In some ways, however, the "cash value" is that investors may, if they understand themselves better, be calmer during market panics and be less arrogrant about their gains, and generally sleep better at night (not a benefit to be sneezed at).

 Regulators are taking notice.
 The UK’s Financial Conduct Authority, for example, has been talking about the topic in a series of discussion papers for some time.
-Watchdogs say investments and services must be “suitable” but if advisors don’t fully understand how a client might panic in a financial wobble, for example, how they can they advise them in a compliant way?
-It might be too far to say that advisors are putting customers “on the couch”, but it seems not far off.
+Watchdogs say investments and services must be “suitable” but if advisors don’t fully understand how a client might panic in a financial wobble, for example, how can they advise them in a compliant way?
+It might be too far to say that advisors are putting clients “on the couch”, but it seems not far off.

 So what is behavioural finance?
 Here are two definitions to get started: “An important subfield of finance.
-Behavioural finances uses insights from the field of psychology and applies them to the actions of individuals in trading and other financial applications.”
+Behavioural finance uses insights from the field of psychology and applies them to the actions of individuals in trading and other financial applications.”
 (Nasdaq.)
 “Behavioural finance, a sub-field of behavioural economics, proposes psychology-based theories to explain stock market anomalies, such as severe rises or falls in stock price.
 The purpose is to identify and understand why people make certain financial choices.
 Within behavioural finance, it is assumed the information structure and the characteristics of market participants systematically influence individuals' investment decisions as well as market outcomes.”
 (Investopedia.)

 The discipline harnesses what we know about human psychology to understand that the decisions people make with savings, investments and spending aren’t as coolly rational and objective as one might think.
 Humans don’t, so the argument goes, start off in life with a mental “blank slate” but instead carry habits and tendencies that are products of millions of years of human evolution.
 (Some of these notions can be controversial – the field known as evolutionary psychology, drawing on ideas from Darwin and others, can carry political implications such as male/female differences.)

 It is worth pointing out that it doesn’t necessarily mean that when a person thinks that they are acting rationally they not doing so, or that, on introspection, they have acted rationally and chosen a course of action which is an illusion, like something out of The Matrix movie.
-Rather, practitioners of this area generally seem to argue that the more we know about how we think, and how we can be biased, that paradoxically the more rational our choices ultimately will be.
+Rather, practitioners in this area generally seem to argue that the more we know about how we think, and how we can be biased, that paradoxically the more rational our choices wii ultimately be.
 For example, a person who knows that they have a short temper in certain situations might be more careful about avoiding such situations; a person with an addictive personality might take care to avoid getting into environments where temptations exist, and so on.

 The field comes as one might expect with a lot of terms, some of which explain ideas that seem obvious once they are grasped.
 For example, there is what is called “anchoring bias” – the trait of relying on the first piece of information that is encountered as a reference point (or “anchor").
 Another is “confirmation bias” – a term relating to the tendency people have to listen to those who agree with them.
 “Framing bias”, in turn, is about how people judge information by how it is presented; a change in how a problem was framed can cause investors to alter how they reach a conclusion.